-You've got no money, and your cat needs to see the vet.
-“No money need vet” is an all too common situation.
-At least once a week, I see posts in cat Facebook groups like the examples below.
-A cat needs help, but the human can't afford it.
+You’ve got no money, and your cat needs to see the vet.
+It’s an all too common situation.

 - My cat has fleas, but I can’t afford to take him to the vet.